Updated April 2019

 Should an unexpected emergency occur, Strategic Communications will quickly draft and disseminate an appropriate emergency message.

-In special circumstances, UAPD or the Office of Emergency Preparedness may draft and disseminate an appropriate emergency message.
+In special circumstances, UAPD or the Office of Emergency Management may draft and disseminate an appropriate emergency message.

 In the event a building evacuation is required, the fire alarm, campus PA system, or emergency personnel will notify occupants to leave the building.
 A yearly fire drill with a required building evacuation is conducted by the Office of Environmental, Health, and Safety (EHS) for campus buildings.
 The drill is documented by EHS and includes the date, time, and description of the drill.

-Should a campus evacuation be required, UAPD will notify the EPRPG under normal circumstances.
-Depending on the scope of the incident, the EPRPG will order a partial or full campus evacuation as necessary.
+Should a campus evacuation be required, UAPD will notify the EMPG under normal circumstances.
+Depending on the scope of the incident, the EMPG will order a partial or full campus evacuation as necessary.

 In special circumstances, UAPD may order a building, area, or campus evacuation directly.